iPhone 11 Pro

 The iPhone 11 line did not receive a significant cosmetic update but instead brought a host of performance upgrades.
 The iPhone 11 Pro uses Apple's three-camera system, the A12 Bionic chip, and a bigger battery for all-day battery life.
 Apple discontinued the handset after the iPhone 12 Pro launch.

 ● Three-lens camera featuring Deep Fusion, Night Mode, and Telephoto lens

 ● Wi-Fi 6, Bluetooth 5, U1 chip, NFC support

 ● Audio Zoom

 AppleInsider reviewed the new flagships shortly after launch, giving them a 4.5 out of 5.
-We revisited them a month later, and cited that we preferred the OLED of the Pro models more than the Liquid Retina display of the iPhone 11.
+We revisited them a month later, reiterating that we preferred the OLED of the Pro models more than the Liquid Retina display of the iPhone 11.

 iPhone 11 Pro Features

 There are four iPhone 11 Pro colors: gold, Space Gray, silver, and Midnight Green.
 Gold and silver have stainless steel rims with a silver color, while the Space Gray and Midnight Green colors have darkened stainless steel rims.
 All options have black front-facing features.

 This model has the same storage capabilities as the iPhone XS, available with 64GB, 256GB, and 128GB options.